FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 • Standard column gauge — more flex under heavy eccentric load

-• USB charging port absent on most versions
+• No USB charging port on keypad

 • Frame width fixed — can’t change desktop size later